 “We found a mass (why do they call it that?) in your left breast,” he informed me.
 “It’s about an inch in diameter.”

-I remember thinking, wow, you don’t want to waste any time do you?
+I remember thinking, gosh, you don’t wanna waste any time do you?

-Of course, he said a whole bunch of other things, but I have no recollection about what they were.
+Of course, he said a whole bunch of other things, but I have no idea what they were.
 The only words that stuck (and still do) were mass, breast and inch.